googlesamples/unity-jar-resolver/README.md

 It's possible to change the resolution strategy via the `Assets > Play Services Resolver > Android Resolver > Settings` menu.

+### Download Artifacts with Gradle

+Using the default resolution strategy, the Android resolver executes the following operations:

+   - Remove the result of previous Android resolutions. e.g Delete all files and directories labeled with "gpsr" under `Plugins/Android` from the project.
+   - Collect the set of Android dependencies (libraries) specified by a project's `*Dependencies.xml` files.
+   - Run `download_artifacts.gradle` with Gradle to resolve conflicts and, if successful, download the set of resolved Android libraries (AARs, JARs).
+   - Process each AAR / JAR so that it can be used with the currently selected Unity build system (e.g Internal vs. Gradle, Export vs. No Export).
+     This involves patching each reference to `applicationId` in the AndroidManifest.xml with the project's bundle ID.
+This means resolution must be run if the bundle ID is changed again.
+   - Move the processed AARs to `Plugins/Android` so they will be included when Unity invokes the Android build.

+### Integrate into mainTemplate.gradle

+Unity 5.6 introduced support for customizing the `build.gradle` used to build Unity projects with Gradle.
+When the *Patch mainTemplate.gradle* setting is enabled, rather than downloading artifacts before the build, Android resolution results in the execution of the following operations:

+   - Remove the result of previous Android resolutions. e.g Delete all files and directories labeled with "gpsr" under `Plugins/Android` from the project and remove sections delimited with `// Android Resolver * Start` and `// Android Resolver * End` lines.
+   - Collect the set of Android dependencies (libraries) specified by a project's `*Dependencies.xml` files.
+   - Rename any `.srcaar` files in the build to `.aar` and exclude them from being included directly by Unity in the Android build as `mainTemplate.gradle` will be patched to include them instead from their local maven repositories.
+   - Inject the required Gradle repositories into `mainTemplate.gradle` at the line matching the pattern
+     `.*apply plugin: 'com\.android\.(application|library)'.*"` or the section
+     starting at the line `// Android Resolver Repos Start`.
+     If you want to control the injection point in the file, the section delimited by the lines `// Android Resolver Repos Start` and `// Android Resolver Repos End` should be placed in the global scope before the `dependencies` section.
+   - Inject the required Android dependencies (libraries) into `mainTemplate.gradle` at the line matching the pattern `***DEPS***` or the section starting at the line `// Android Resolver Dependencies Start`.
+     If you want to control the injection point in the file, the section delimited by the lines `// Android Resolver Dependencies Start` and `// Android Resolver Dependencies End` should be placed in the `dependencies` section.
+   - Inject the packaging options logic, which excludes architecture specific libraries based upon the selected build target, into `mainTemplate.gradle` at the line matching the pattern `android +{` or the section starting at the line `// Android Resolver Exclusions Start`.
+     If you want to control the injection point in the file, the section delimited by the lines `// Android Resolver Exclusions Start` and `// Android Resolver Exclusions End` should be placed in the global scope before the `android` section.

 ## Dependency Tracking

 The Android Resolver creates the